Oolong

-Oolong (/ˈuːlɒŋ/, /-lɔːŋ/; 烏龍茶 (乌龙茶); wūlóngchá (o͘-liông tê), 'black dragon' tea) is a traditional semi-oxidized Chinese tea (Camellia sinensis) produced through a process that includes withering the leaves under strong sun and allowing some oxidation to occur before curling and twisting.
+Oolong (/ˈuːlɒŋ/, /-lɔːŋ/; 烏龍茶 (乌龙茶); wūlóngchá (o͘-liông tê, wu1lung4 caa4), 'black dragon' tea) is a traditional semi-oxidized Chinese tea (Camellia sinensis) produced through a process that includes withering the leaves under strong sun and allowing some oxidation to occur before curling and twisting.
 Most oolong teas, especially those of fine quality, involve unique tea plant cultivars that are exclusively used for particular varieties.
 The degree of oxidation, which is controlled by the length of time between picking and final drying, can range from 8% to 85% depending on the variety and production style.
 Oolong is especially popular in southeastern China and among ethnic Chinese in Southeast Asia, as is the Fujian preparation process known as the gongfu tea ceremony.

 Different styles of oolong tea can vary widely in flavor.
 They can be sweet and fruity with honey aromas, woody and thick with roasted aromas, or green and fresh with complex aromas, all depending on the horticulture and style of production.
 Several types of oolong tea, including those produced in the Wuyi Mountains, Nanping of northern Fujian, such as Da Hong Pao, are among the most famous Chinese teas.
 Different varieties of oolong are processed differently, but the leaves are usually formed into one of two distinct styles.
 Some are rolled into long curly leaves, while others are "wrap-curled" into small beads, each with a tail.
 The former style is the more traditional.

 The Chinese term wulong (oolong) was first used to describe a tea in the 1857 text Miscellaneous Notes on Fujian by Shi Hongbao.
 In Taiwan, oolong teas are also known as qingcha (青茶 (qīngchá, chheⁿ-tê)) or "dark green teas" since early 2000.
 The term "blue tea" (thé bleu) in French is used to refer to oolong tea.
 Oolong teas share some characteristics with both green and black teas – they have light flavour notes but are often more complex in taste than green teas, and not as strong as black teas.

 The manufacturing of oolong tea involves repeating stages to achieve the desired amount of bruising and browning of leaves.
 Withering, rolling, shaping, and firing are similar to the process for black tea, but much more attention to timing and temperature is necessary.

-Possible origins
+Etymology

-There are three widely espoused explanations of the origin of the name of Oolong tea.
-According to the "tribute tea" theory, oolong tea came directly from Dragon-Phoenix Tea Cake tribute tea.
-The name oolong tea replaced the old title when loose tea came into fashion.
-Since it was dark, long, and curly, it was called "Black Dragon" tea, leading to the Oolong name.
+There is no universally agreed upon explanation of the origin of the name of Oolong tea.
+Oolong tea may have originated from Dragon-Phoenix Tea Cake tribute tea.
+The name oolong tea replaced the old title when loose tea came into fashion; as it was dark, long, and curly, it was called "Black Dragon" tea, leading to the Oolong name.